 Chinkapin oak is native to the Midwest, where it is often found as a specimen planting or as a grouping of tree for parks and large areas.
-Chinkapin oaks are found on dry, limestone outcrops in the wild and one of the best for alkaine soils.
+Chinkapin oaks are found on dry, limestone outcrops in the wild and perform well in alkaline soils.
 Its glossy, coarsely-toothed leaves are yellow-green and small compared to most oaks.
-Young oaks retain a pyramidal to oval habit with a pale gray, scaly ridged central trunk.
+Young trees retain a pyramidal to oval habit with a pale gray, scaly ridged central trunk.
 As trees age, the crown becomes more rounded.

 - North America

 - Full sun (6 hrs direct light daily)

 - Zone 6,

 - Zone 7

 - Moist, well-drained soil

 - Moderately Tolerant